microsoft/debug-adapter-protocol/specification.md

 ### <a name="Requests_SetExceptionBreakpoints" class="anchor"></a>:leftwards_arrow_with_hook: SetExceptionBreakpoints Request

 The request configures the debuggers response to thrown exceptions.
 If an exception is configured to break, a 'stopped' event is fired (with reason 'exception').
+Clients should only call this request if the capability 'exceptionBreakpointFilters' returns one or more filters.

 ```typescript
 interface SetExceptionBreakpointsRequest extends Request {